scotthurwitz1/airdropfarmingxrp/README.md

 There were a few challenges that arose particular to working on the XRPL.
 For example, the need for explicitly verifying transactions, processing partial payments, and making fee adjustments.
-As a result I have a moderate level of comfort navigating the xrpl-py codebase.
 In the future I would be interested increasing the speed of the scripts by running multiple iterations in parallel on the cloud.